 You must have a full driving license to be able to rent a car in Corfu.
-If you are not an EU citizen, you need to have an International Driver’s Permit.
-Since Brexit, this now includes British travelers.

 Your IDP must be issued in the same country where you hold your driver’s license.
 This site details the application process for each country.